Перевести страницу

 Fluorescent Tongue (Fluorescent Eye)

-• Since 2017 we were developing a qualitative chemical analysis technique named “fluorescent tongue” (“eye”) based on the interaction of the components of the analyzed solution with a set of fluorophores of various nature, the emission intensity of which changes due to the compounds present in the sample.
+• Since 2017 we have been developing a qualitative chemical analysis technique named “fluorescent tongue” (“eye”) based on the interaction of the components of the analyzed solution with a set of fluorophores of various nature, the emission intensity of which changes due to the compounds present in the sample.
 The nature of these substances is not known (it can be studied, but it is a separate task).
 Thus, “fluorescent tongue” refers to the so-called “fingerprinting” methods, in which any “picture” (a spectrum, chromatogram or voltammogram) is obtained from the sample, which is then processed as a whole, without identifying the components, by chemometric methods (principal component analysis (PCA), linear discriminant analysis (LDA) etc).

 96-well plates with various fluorophores used in the discrimination of model drug mixtures (c, a, s, p = chloramphenicol, amikacin, sulfamethoxazole, pyracetam; o = no analyte) with fluorescein attached to the surface of silica nanoparticles via poly(ethyleneimine) (left plate) and a mixture of 4 fluorophores (right plate).
 Irradiation by a 254-nm lamp in Camag Visualizer 2, exposure time 10 sec.